LOADING ...

 You need a flyin' train on a tornado track

-To shoot you someplace and you back
+To shoot you someplace and shoot you

-That's banging and booming and blowing forever
+That's been banging and booming and blowing

-knows yer troubles a hundred times over
+That knows yer troubles a times over

-Will be rollin' long after the craze
+Will be rollin' long the bubblegum craze

 But overlooked a hundred or more